-On this occasion I was being served by lots of men, which was a real treat.
+On this occasion, I was being served by lots of men, which was a real treat.
 Great to see the staff were also trending lapels.

 A Journey Into Britain’s Culinary Past

 Dinner by Heston’s main objective is focusing on recipes as far back as those used by the Royal Courts of King Henry VIII and beyond.
 Dinner’s menu includes classics such as the Meat Fruit, which of course I had to try.
 The restaurant is overlooking the famous Hyde Park and we were given the best seats in the house.
-It was stunning place to eat, chat and look out at one of my favourite parks in London.
+It was a stunning place to eat, chat and look out at one of my favourite parks in London.

 Interior Design Features

 Tihany Design conceived the interiors for Dinner.
-The restaurant is a subtle, elegant portraiture of the world renowned Chef Blumenthal and his philosophy behind his famed cuisine.
-Inspired by Chef Blumenthal’s deep interest and knowledge of 16th century cookery and his use of local ingredients, the design is a contemporary British Brasserie concept; an innovative illustration which influences the senses, yet remains true to British culinary and design traditions.
+The restaurant is a subtle, elegant portraiture of the world-renowned Chef Blumenthal and his philosophy behind his famed cuisine.
+Inspired by Chef Blumenthal’s deep interest and knowledge of 16th-century cookery and his use of local ingredients, the design is a contemporary British Brasserie concept; an innovative illustration which influences the senses, yet remains true to British culinary and design traditions.

 When Henry VII took the crown of England from Richard III in battle (1485), he brought the end of the retrospectively-dubbed ‘Wars of the Roses’ between the House of York and the House of York Lancaster.
 Henry’s father was Edmund Tudor from the House of Richmond and his mother was Margaret Beaufort from the House of Lancaster; in January 1486 he married Elizabeth of York to bring all factions together.

-Elaborate antique brass mesh chandeliers are suspended from above, modeled on the Tudor Rose.
+Elaborate antique brass mesh chandeliers are suspended from above, modelled on the Tudor Rose.
 A design feature shared by the windows of Westminster Abbey.
 So make sure to take the time and look up whilst eating.

 I also love the clear glass which allowed me to explore and take a peek into the world of Dinner by Heston.

 If first impressions count when I walked through to the restaurant.
 I was greeted by a clear glass showcasing many different wines across the globe.
-So do make sure to ask the experts what is on trend regarding wines here.
+So do make sure to ask the experts what is on-trend regarding wines here.
 I opted for the expert to match my wines and dessert wines to my food.